Innovative Therapeutic Areas

 Toggle Expand/ Collapse

-Neuroscience research looks at conditions that affect the brain, spinal cord, and nervous system.
-This includes movement disorders that impact coordination and muscle control, migraines that cause recurring headaches and sensory symptoms, and serious mental health conditions such as schizophrenia.
+Neuroscience research studies conditions that affect the brain, spinal cord, and nervous system.
+This includes movement disorders that affect coordination and muscle control, migraines that cause frequent headaches and sensory issues, and serious mental illnesses (SMIs) like schizophrenia.

-These disorders may significantly impact thinking, behavior, and daily activities.
-A deeper understanding of these conditions helps researchers explore new ways to support people who live with them.
+These disorders can greatly impact thinking, behavior, and daily life.
+Understanding these conditions helps researchers find new ways to support people living with them.

 What are movement disorders?